She-She-She Camps: The Need for Women-Focused Relief

-President Franklin Roosevelt valued the CCC because it was fueled both by his passion for rural life and the philosophy of William James.
+President Franklin Roosevelt valued the Civilian Conservation Corps (CCC) because the organization was fueled both by his passion for rural life and the philosophy of William James.
 James deemed this sort of program the "moral equivalent of war," channeling the passion for combat into productive service.
-Although administered by US Army officers, the camps were designed not to be militaristic since the Administration did not want any resemblance to the Hitler Youth of Germany.
-These tree armies kept the young male population occupied and engaged with conservation, fighting wildland fires, building dams and creating man-made lakes.
-Much of the state's parkland was improved even before the National Parks, but Eleanor Roosevelt asked, "What about the women?"
+These so-called "tree armies" kept the young male population occupied and engaged with conservation, fighting wildland fires, building dams and creating man-made lakes.
+However, because the CCC was only available to young men, these positions were not available to women who needed jobs to provide for themselves and their families.